themesberg/mcp-ui-kit/README.md

 ```

 Note: make sure you add the `/mcp` folder to the URL when registering an app.

+### 4. Connect to AI clients like ChatGPT, Gemini, and Claude

 Check out the following guides to learn how to integrate with each AI client: